-Applies to regular employees (as defined in Guide Memo 2.2.2: Definitions), Academic Staff - Research, and Academic Staff - Libraries, except Instructors and Clinician Educators in the School of Medicine.
-For policies that apply to employees covered by collective bargaining agreements, refer to the agreements between Stanford University and SEIU Higher Education Workers Local 2007 and Stanford University and the Stanford Deputy Sheriffs' Association.
+Applies to regular staff employees (as defined in Guide Memo 2.2.1: Definitions), Academic Staff-Research, and Academic Staff-Libraries, except Instructors and Clinician Educators in the School of Medicine.
+For policies that apply to staff employees covered by collective bargaining agreements, refer to the agreements between Stanford University and SEIU Higher Education Workers Local 2007 and Stanford University and the Stanford Deputy Sheriffs' Association.
 Agreements can be found at Labor Relations & Collective Bargaining.
 Procedures for SLAC employees may vary.
 Contingent staff employees do not accrue vacation (see Guide Memo 2.2.1: Definitions, Section 7.b.).

 b.
 Accrual Rate Change Dates

 Changes in vacation rate accruals (both increases and decreases) are effective on the first day of the employee's anniversary or status change month.
 The accrual change is credited in the system by the last day of that month.

 Vacation leave accrues according to the following tables:

 |Per Hour on Straight Time Pay Status||Approximate Days Accrued per Year|

 |During first year||0.057700||15|

 |Beginning year 2 through end of year 9||0.07693||20|

 Exempt Staff (Do not track hours worked)